 Boil 1.5 water and add the meat with bones in as whole pieces as possible.
 Bring to the boil again and froth well.
 Sprinkle with salt and add the green of the leek, finely shredded.
 Let it soak under the lid until the meat is tender, approx. 2.5 - 3 hours.
 Carrots, celery root and parsley root are peeled and divided into cubes.
 Shred 150 g of cabbage finely.
 Add all the vegetables to the pan and let everything simmer until tender, for approx. 10 minutes.
 Season with salt and pepper.

-While the vegetables are pulling, strain off approx. 5 dl power from the soup and layer
+While the vegetables are pulling, strain off approx. 5 dl power from the soup and make the sauce.

 1 finely chopped onion